mathias-ammon/tessif-oemof-4-4/docs/source/getting_started/installation.rst

 	  $ git push

-18. Create accounts on Codacy_ and Codeclimate_
+18. (Optional) Create accounts on Codacy_, Codeclimate_ and Scrutinizer_ for
+    code quality checks using you Github_ account.

 19. All done!
 Make sure to checkout the :ref:`Workflows Developer Guide <workflows>` to acquaint yourself with the usage of Poetry_, Nox_ and Github_.